Topdanmark/sonar-gosu-plugin/docs/rules/UnnecessaryImportRule.md

-Unused and useless imports should not occur.
+Unnecessary imports should be removed

-Those are just confusing and reduce readability.